diagrams/diagrams-doc/doc/quickstart.rst

 (The type annotations on `1` and `2` are necessary since numeric literals are polymorphic and we can use names of any type.)

-This won't do; we want to leave some space between the nodes and the ends of the arrow, and to use a slightly smaller arrowhead.
+This won't do, however; we want to leave some space between the nodes and the ends of the arrows, and to use a slightly smaller arrowhead.
 Fortunately, the arrow-drawing code is highly configurable.
 Instead of `connectOutside` we can use its sibling function `connectOutside'` (note the prime) which takes an extra record of options controlling the way arrows are drawn.
-We want to override the default arrowhead size as well as the gaps at the beginning and end of the arrow, which we do as
+We want to override the default arrowhead size as well as specify gaps before and after the arrow, which we do as
 follows:

 .. class:: dia-lhs